 - If it is a legislative process, how is a bill developed, how are sponsors obtained, and when and how will the bill be introduced?

-Once the SLP or state associations have determined there is potential for change, it is important for the state leaders and local SLPs to meet and decide how they want adopt a workload policy.
+Once the audiologist, SLP or state associations have determined there is potential for change, it is important for the state leaders and local audiologists and SLPs to meet and decide how they want adopt a specific policy.
 Once a likeminded group or association committee has been formed, the group should identify individual members to assume roles and accept responsibility for helping to accomplish the goal.

 - Can the group attract consumers/parents willing to provide support/testimony as needed?

 - Are there other individuals or groups that might support the group's efforts?

 - For example, teachers' unions are powerful organizations at the state and local district level.
 Can they be convinced to support a workload model?

 - Are there other groups, such as school boards or parent-teacher organizations that could assist?

 - Has the audiologist, SLP, or group obtained support from the state association?